 This eventually results in a leafless stem.
 Cut the denuded stem below the lowest leaves.
 Toss the stem or use it to propagate the plant.

-How to Propagate Kiwi Aeoniums
+Propagating Kiwi Aeoniums

-Propagate from cuttings or offsets.
+Propagating Aeonium plants is easy from cuttings or offsets.

 - As with many other succulents, kiwi aeonium produces offsets freely.